 “I’m not talking about one or two days where they didn’t document something,” he said.
 “I’m talking about days and days, literally, where there’s no record of wound treatment being done.
 I’m talking about an entire month, the entire month of October, there’s absolutely no record of any treatments being done.”

-Sitting in the courtroom, Roberts prayed for the strength to get through as she listened to the opposing lawyers talk about her mother, making it sound like Davis was responsible for her own death, she said.
+Sitting in the courtroom, Deborah prayed for the strength to get through as she listened to the opposing lawyers talk about her mother, making it sound like Davis was responsible for her own death, she said.

 “They treated my mother like she was garbage,” she said.
 “All we have is just one mother.
 As a corrections officer, I meet all types of people.
 I always believe you treat people with respect and kindness, and in return you get the same thing back.
 But when I see my mother in that condition, I feel like I failed my mother.
 I should have had more eyes, I should have seen, I should have been there.”